Dusty Bonner: Kentucky

-Valdosta State University
+Valdosta State

-Bonner enjoyed a stellar career in his two years at Valdosta State, during which he twice earned both the 2000 and 2001 Harlon Hill Trophies as the top Division II player in the nation.
+Bonner enjoyed a stellar career in his two years at Valdosta State, during which he earned both the 2000 and 2001 Harlon Hill Trophies as the top Division II player in the nation.
 The back-to-back Harlon Hill Trophies made Bonner just one of three players in the 27-year history of the award to win the honor more than once.
 As a junior, he passed for 4,126 yards and 55 touchdowns while completing 71.9 percent of his passes.
-He led the nation in total offense, touchdown passes, passing yards and pass completions while leading VSU to a 10-2 record.
-He was a three-time Gulf South Conference Player of the Week and three-time Division II National Player of the Week and went on to earn first-team All-GSC and GSC Co-Offensive Player of the Year before also becoming a consensus All-American.As a senior, Bonner threw for 4,037 yards and 52 touchdowns while leading VSU to a perfect 11-0 regular season and the first No. 1 ranking in school history.
+He led the nation in total offense, touchdown passes, passing yards and pass completions while leading VSU to a 10–2 record.
+He was a three-time Gulf South Conference Player of the Week and three-time Division II National Player of the Week and went on to earn first-team All-GSC and GSC Co-Offensive Player of the Year before also becoming a consensus All-American.As a senior, Bonner threw for 4,037 yards and 52 touchdowns while leading VSU to a perfect 11–0 regular season and the first No. 1 ranking in school history.
 He was the GSC Offensive Player of the Year for the second straight season and accounted for eight touchdowns in a game against Delta State, throwing for six and running for two more scores.
 He was named All-American by Daktronics, D2Football.com and Don Hansen at the conclusion of the season.

 In his two seasons at Valdosta State, Bonner completed 649-of-913 pass and threw for 8,163 yards.
 He tossed 107 touchdowns against just 22 interceptions and led VSU to playoff appearances both years.
 He currently holds the Blazer score record for passing yards in a game, touchdowns thrown in a game, total offense in a game, touchdowns responsible for in a game, yards per game in a season, total offense in a season and touchdowns responsible for in a season.
 He is third overall in career passing yards and second in both career touchdowns and total offense.

 Professional career

 Atlanta Falcons

-He signed with the Falcons on March 19, 2002 but never saw regular season action.
+He signed with the Falcons on March 19, 2002, but never saw regular season action.